ensemble-ai/exercise-2-camera-control-jaschonherr/PeerReview-Exercise2-MaximSaschin.md

 - [ ] Unsatisfactory

 #### justification #####
 The position lock and lerp smoothing camera works entirely as expected.
-The player is able to move the vessel in a direction, and the camera catches up to the vessel at a smooth and consistent rate, not allowing the vessel to move out of the leash range.
+The player is able to move the vessel in a direction, ahead of the camera, and the camera catches up to the vessel at a smooth and consistent rate, not allowing the vessel to move out of the leash range.
 The student also correctly implemented a cross at the center of the screen to indicate that the camera is moving behind (slower) than the player/vessel.

 ### Stage 4 ###